 This Keto Southwestern Breakfast Hash is a great low-carb breakfast option or a fun dinner that's packed with cheese, eggs, salsa, avocado and more!

-That being said, I love eggs and I wouldn’t mind cracking an egg over roughly 3 out of every 4 meals I eat.
-So of course I cracked a few eggs into this hash, and the runny yolk mixed all throughout my bowl mixing with the melty cheese resulting in the most delicious sauce imaginable!
+We cracked a few eggs into this hash, and the runny yolk mixed all throughout with the melty cheese resulted in the most delicious sauce imaginable!

 Getting back on track, if you can find turnips with their leafy greens still intact, cook those too.
 The greens are even more nutritious than bulbous part of the turnip.
 Most grocery store sells the greens and the bulb separately, so your local farmer’s market may be your best option when they are in season.